0x80/mono-ts/README.md

    in the manifest files for those packages will still point to the Typescript source files, but these are never used since the shared code was already embedded in the bundled output.

+## VSCode settings

+This example includes some VSCode settings that I think are useful.

+- Tell VSCode to append .js to local module imports.
+Useful if you like to write your code in ES module format like modern JS.
+- Keep auto-import paths as short as possible.
+Use "./" or "../" over absolute paths if the files are relatively close.
+- Exclude certain libraries from auto-imports.
+I have been using my own `assert` implementation for example, but VSCode regularly imported it from libraries like `node:console`, `node:assert` and `Joi` instead.